MicrosoftDX/nether/documentation/leaderboards.md

 # Leaderboards

-Simple leaderboard functionalty, implementing Nether [leaderboard APIs](api/leaderboard), using SQL Database as a data store.
+Simple leaderboard functionality, implementing Nether [leaderboard APIs](api/leaderboard), using SQL Database as a data store.

 > WARNING: The leaderboard implementation in still under development

 ## Prerequisites
 * SQL Database - [learn how to create a SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started)
-  > To test localy, you may use an on prem installation of SQL Server database
+  > To test locally, you may use an on prem installation of SQL Server database
 * Microsoft SQL Server Management Studio or Visual Studio - to query against the SQL tables

 ## leaderboard Setup